The Best Things To Do In Buenos Aires Argentina

 Additionally, it’s famous for its traditional Argentine fare, including delicious coffee and medialunas (croissants).
 Visiting Café Tortoni is not just about enjoying a meal or a drink; it’s about experiencing a piece of Buenos Aires cultural heritage.

-The long line waiting to be seated in Cafe Tortoni, one of the landmarks of Buenos Aires.
+The long line waiting to be seated in Cafe Tortoni.
+Visiting the historic cafe is one of tourists' favourite things to do in Buenos Aires.

-The line of people waiting to be seated in Cafe Tortoni
+The line of people waiting to be seated in Cafe Tortoni.
+Photo by Map And Camera

 You can’t miss it: there is always a long line of visitors waiting to be seated.
 If you don’t have much time in Buenos Aires and don’t want to waste your precious time in the city waiting in line, I have good news for you.
 There are many historic bars and cafes in Buenos Aires that may not be as famous as Cafe Tortoni but are no less beautiful or deserving of a visit.